MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 You can see that the initial steps don't fold, but the final step generated when you load data initially does fold.
 How the first few steps (**Source**, sometimes **Navigation**) are handled depends on the connector.
 With SQL, for example, it's handled as a catalog table value, which doesn't fold.
 However, as soon as you select data for that connector it will.

 Conversely, this can also mean that your query folds up to a point and then stops folding.
 Unlike in the case where you have a folding indicator for the step, which shows that everything folds, when you have a not folding indicator it doesn't mean that everything doesn't fold - instead it means that "not everything" folds.
-Generally, everything up to the last folding indicator will fold, with additional operations happening after.
+Generally, everything up to the last folding indicator will fold, with more operations happening after.

 Modifying the example from above, you can give a transform that never folds - *Capitalize Each Word*.